brianpalma/playwright-manual-browser-downloader/README.md

 # Playwright Manual Browser Downloader Script

 ## Overview
 This project contains a PowerShell script (`installbrowsers.ps1`) designed to manually install the required browsers for Playwright testing.
 The script performs various tasks including checking for user input, downloading browser files, and managing installation directories.
+This script simplifies the process of installing the browsers needed for Playwright testing when for some reason downloading the browsers cannot be done with the usual command.

 ## Files
 - **installbrowsers.ps1**: A PowerShell script that installs Playwright browsers.
 It checks for the `--all` argument, executes a Playwright command to gather browser information, prompts the user for installation confirmation, creates necessary directories, downloads ZIP files of the browsers, extracts them, and cleans up the ZIP files afterward.